mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

  - Pair programming,

 ### Limits and critiques of constructionist game making

+HOW DOES THIS BUILD ON THE INTRODUCTION'S CRITIQUE OF CONSTRUCTIONISM MORE BROADLY?

 This alignment of approach also extends to some of the limits of PBL approach.
 The critique of PBL as 'pure discovery' learning is often misjudged, missing some of the less visible scaffolds often in place to support learner to access learning, and to reflect on learning that has taken place.
 However, the range of applications of PBL creates significant challenges in communicating the types and specific details of appropriate scaffolding.
 The situated nature of the learning makes representation of practice difficult.